-The Add Layers button lets you add new layers to the Timeline view.
+The Add Layers + button lets you add new layers to the Timeline view.
 When you click the Add Layers button, a menu appears displaying the layer types available.
 You can add several different types of layers:

 - Camera

+- C Deformation

-- Make Drawing
+- A Drawing

 - Generator

-- 🙀 Group
+- Group

-- Transformation
+- f Transformation

+- the construction

+the construction

 - Sound